 \section{Experimental Results}

-This section presents an experimental evaluation of LSTM-Sharp, by measuring the impact of our proposed techniques on improving performance in terms of: (1) reducing execution time and increasing resource utilization, and (2) reducing energy consumption.
-First, we compare the execution time of the LSTM computation considering the different scheduling schemes with and without reconfigurability.
-Next, we show the latency and utilization of the different LSTM's configuration for the several hidden dimensions.
-Then, we compare our numbers with different state-of-the-art systems.
-Then, we show the energy consumption of LSTM-Sharp for various scheduling approaches.
-Finally, we report some results on the area and power analysis.
+This section presents an experimental evaluation of SHARP, by measuring the impact of our proposed techniques on improving performance in terms of: (1) reducing execution time and increasing resource utilization, and (2) reducing energy consumption.
+Here, we present the result of LSTM as the most well-known RNN model, however, the same improvement can be achieved in other networks that have similar design , such as GRU.
+First, we show the latency and utilization of the different LSTM's configuration for several hidden dimensions.
+Next, we compare our numbers with different state-of-the-art systems.
+Then, we show the energy consumption of SHARP for various scheduling approaches.
+Finally, we report some results on the power breakdown.

-Figure~\ref{f:scheduling_cmp_sch} shows the performance comparison of the schedulers discussed in Section~\ref{s:lstm_analysis}.
-Each set of 4 bars shows the speedups normalized to the first bar (\textit{Sequential}).
-We evaluate the numbers considering all resource budgets and the LSTM models used for the design experimentation.
-The MVM tile-engine ($N\times$ $k$-width VS units) is configured with 32 $k$-width (number of rows) and and mapping all the VS units to the columns of the weight matrix.
+Figure~\ref{f:scheduling_cmp1} shows the performance comparison of the schedulers discussed in Section~\ref{s:lstm_analysis}.
+Each set of 4 bars shows the speedups normalized to the first bar (\textit{Sequential} scheduling).
+We evaluate the numbers considering all resource budgets and the LSTM models used for experimenting the design.
+Regarding the MVM tile-engine ($N\times$ $k$-width VS units), we consider 32 rows for the $k$ and mapping all the VS units to the columns of the weight matrix.

-As Figure~\ref{f:scheduling_cmp_sch} depicts, \textit{Unfolded} scheme always obtains the best performance of all, since it removes most of the data-dependencies and highly utilizes the parallel MACs.
+As Figure~\ref{f:scheduling_cmp1} depicts, \textit{Unfolded} scheme always obtains the best performance of all, since it removes most of the data-dependencies and highly utilizes the parallel MACs.
 However, the benefit diminishes by increasing the LSTM dimension or reducing the number of MACs.
 The reason is that MVMs become the main performance bottleneck under those conditions, and hence, the way we order the LSTM computation cannot have the expected impact.
 On the other hand, \textit{Intergate} scheduling outperforms \textit{Sequential} and \textit{Batch} scheduling.
-Compared to our proposal, it provides less benefit as it only removes the intra-sequence dependency whereas across-sequence dependency still remains. \textit{Batch} and \textit{Sequential} schedules show almost similar execution, due to not efficiently handling all the data-dependencies.
+Comparing with our proposal, it provides less benefit as it only removes the intra-sequence dependency whereas across-sequence dependency still remains. \textit{Batch} and \textit{Sequential} schedules show almost similar execution, due to not efficiently handling all the data-dependencies.